GeorginaCarlisle/take-control-api/README.md

 [Return to contents list](#contents)

+## Languages

+Python

 ## Frameworks and Libraries

+[Django 3.2](https://www.djangoproject.com/) - A high-level Python web framework that encourages rapid development and clean, pragmatic design.

+[Django Rest Framework 3.14](https://www.django-rest-framework.org/) - A powerful a flexible toolkit for building Web APIs.

+[dj_database_url 2.1](https://pypi.org/project/dj-database-url/) - A simple Django utility.
+Used to configure the API to connect up to an outside database using it's URL.

+[Psycopg2-binary 2.9](https://pypi.org/project/psycopg2-binary/) - A PostgreSQL database adapter for the Python programming language.
+The stand-alone binary package was chosen due to the normal psycopg2 throwing errors.

+[Gunicorn 21.2](https://gunicorn.org/) - A Python WSGI HTTP Server for UNIX.

+[Cloudinary 1.39 and Cloudinary storage 0.3](https://cloudinary.com/) - Allowing connection with Cloudinary (see tools and tech).

+[Pillow 8.2](https://pypi.org/project/pillow/8.2.0/) - A Python imaging library that includes image processing capabilities.

+[django-cors-headers 4.3](https://pypi.org/project/django-cors-headers/) - A Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS)

 [Return to contents list](#contents)

 ## Tools and Technologies

+[Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template) - Provided me with a familiar base from which to build my project.

+[GitHub](https://github.com/)  - Stores the repository for this project so that it can be viewed by others.
+Github issues and projects were also utilised, see [Agile Methodology](#agile-methodology).

+[git](https://git-scm.com/) - Controlled the building of this project in a series of versions which can be tracked.

+[Visual Studio Code](https://code.visualstudio.com/) - The editor in which this project has been built.

+[LucidChart](https://lucid.co/) - Used to plan the models to be included in the database and how they connect together.

+[Cloudinary](https://cloudinary.com/) - External API platform used to host images.

+[Code Institute database](https://dbs.ci-dbs.net/) - Providing an external PostgreSQL database

 [Return to contents list](#contents)